Skip to main content

 • Take prescribed pain medication as directed

-• Start medications before anesthesia wears off
+• Start medication before the numbness wears off

 Diet

-• Stay hydrated — drink plenty of water
+• Drink plenty of water

-Weeks 1–2: Critical Healing Period
+Weeks 1 to 2: Critical Healing Period

 Oral Hygiene